openstack-archive/cookbook-openstack-ops-messaging/README.md

 # Description #

 This cookbook provides shared message queue configuration for the OpenStack deployment provided by Chef for OpenStack.
-The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
+The [OpenStack chef-repo](http://github.com/openstack/openstack-chef-repo) contains documentation for using this cookbook in the context of a full OpenStack deployment.
 It currently supports RabbitMQ and will soon other queues.

 # Requirements #

-Chef 11 with Ruby 1.9.x required.
+Chef 12 with Ruby 2.1.x required.

 # Platforms #